Skip to content

 Can Enameled Cast Iron Cookware Be Used Under a Broiler?

 When we talk about kitchen must-haves, enameled cast iron tops the list.
-This type of cookware is a useful and extremely efficient addition to your kitchen.
+This cookware is a useful and extremely efficient addition to your kitchen.

 When it comes to whether or not enameled cast iron can go under a broiler or not, the answer is yes.
-Providing manufacturers instructions indicate the piece is broiler-safe or can withstand heat up to 550°F. Handles also should be able to withstand the same high temperatures.
+Providing manufacturer instructions indicates the piece is broiler-safe or can withstand heat up to 550°F. Handles also should be able to withstand the same high temperatures.

 Enameled cast-iron cookware has undergone a resurgence in recent years.
-Because of its ability to be used on a large variety of heat sources as well as its heat retention properties it can prepare almost any meal.
+It can prepare almost any meal because of its ability to be used on many heat sources and its heat retention properties.
 Add to that the many shapes, sizes, and unique décor enhancements to any kitchen.

-Let’s deep dive into this topic as this article explains the reasons enamel cast iron can be used under a broiler.
-I will also give you a fantastic cookware alternative if you want to use your cookware under a broiler regularly.
+Let’s dive deep into this topic as this article explains why enamel cast iron can be used under a broiler.
+I will also give you a fantastic cookware alternative if you want to regularly use your cookware under a broiler.

 What Is a Broiler

 Broiling food is a popular method of cooking.
 The high, direct heat from the oven’s element cooks the food quickly and with complex flavor.
-Food can be placed close to the heating element so that it can char or caramelize.
+Food can be placed close to the heating element to char or caramelize.
 This technique has been used for centuries by chefs looking to make more flavorful dishes!

 High Volumetric Heat and Emissivity of Cast-Iron

-This property of being both high volumetric and having a high heat capacity makes searing meat easy because the high volume means that it will be able to absorb large amounts of energy quickly, while the high heat capacity can store this energy for long periods.
+This property of being both high volumetric and having a high heat capacity makes searing meat easy because the high volume means that it can absorb large amounts of energy quickly.
+In contrast, the high heat capacity can store this energy for long periods.

 Broiling any dinner usually requires a pan that can withstand high heat.
-There are pans made with enameled cast iron, which is perfect for this task.
-Cast-iron’s thermal conductivity is low, but it does make up for this by being able to maintain its temperature for longer periods of time.
+Pans are made with enameled cast iron, perfect for this task.
+Cast iron’s thermal conductivity is low, but it does make up for this by maintaining its temperature for longer periods.

-Furthermore, the high emissivity of these pans evenly radiates their heat energy from their surface and helps you cook your food with ease.
-The heat radiation coming from these pans easily heats up whatever you are cooking and makes it easier to make your favorite dishes.
+Furthermore, the high emissivity of these pans evenly radiates their heat energy from their surface and helps you easily cook your food.
+The heat radiation from these pans easily heats up whatever you are cooking, making it easier to make your favorite dishes.

 Tips for Broiling with Cast Iron

-Cast iron is one of the best options for broiling because it distributes heat evenly and retains that heat well.
+Cast iron is one of the best options for broiling because it distributes heat evenly and retains it well.

 1Preheating on a stovetop – place on the burner for 10 minutes then rotate for another 10 minutes.